+book earlier that day and accidentally succumbed to the cliché of not being able to put it down.
 Just as she reaches a climactic plot point, though, her husband, bandleader Ricky (Desi Arnaz), quietly enters the room and pecks her on the cheek.
-To Lucy, who’s been transported into the whodunit in which her nose is buried, this is a jolt akin to stepping off a sidewalk curb in a dream.
+To Lucy, who’s been transported into the whodunit in which her nose is buried, this is a jolt — like stepping off a sidewalk curb in a dream.
 She reflexively chucks the book out the window and shrieks, “Don’t scare me like that!”

 2 Hrs., 6 Mins.

 Murder on the Orient Express November 9, 2017

 he first episode of I Love Lucy (1951-56) begins with a scream.
 It’s around 10 p.m., and Lucy Ricardo (Lucille Ball) — who will become America’s most iconic redhead in a matter of months — sits in front of her vanity in a parlor-room chair, her eyes wide.
 She’s just taken off her face for the night and has traded her cold cream for a murder-mystery novel.
 A housewife who probably finished all the day’s duties around noon, we gather she started reading the